breard-r/coffio/README.md

 ## Should I use this crate?

-If you have a use case covered by this crate AND you do not care about using an experimental crate, then you may use it.
+If you have a use case covered by this crate AND you do not mind about using an experimental crate, then you may use it.

 ## Why should I use this crate instead of a symmetric encryption function?